learning-zone/angular-basics/README.md

 #### Q. ***How to transfer components to custom elements?***

 Transforming components to custom elements involves **two** major steps,
-1. **Build custom element class:** Angular provides the `createCustomElement()` function for converting an Angular component (along with its dependencies) to a custom element.
+1. **Build custom element class** Angular provides the `createCustomElement()` function for converting an Angular component (along with its dependencies) to a custom element.
 The conversion process implements `NgElementConstructor` interface, and creates a constructor class which is used to produce a self-bootstrapping instance of Angular component.
-2. **Register element class with browser:** It uses `customElements.define()` JS function, to register the configured constructor and its associated custom-element tag with the browser\'s `CustomElementRegistry`.
+2. **Register element class with browser** It uses `customElements.define()` JS function, to register the configured constructor and its associated custom-element tag with the browser\'s `CustomElementRegistry`.
 When the browser encounters the tag for the registered element, it uses the constructor to create a custom-element instance.

 #### Q. ***What are the mapping rules between Angular component and custom element?***